 But, choosing the right type of image format to speed up your website often remains sceptical.
 Although there are dozens of image formats available, today we are going to talk about JPEG and PNG and what image format is best suitable for web pages.

-For choosing between different image file types, probably your main concerns are clear image, and fast loading speed.
+For choosing between different image file types, probably your main concerns are clear image and fast loading speed.
 So, now, let’s first get an overview of JPG and PNG and their features.

-Overview of JPEG
+Overview of JPG

-So, if you are using an ecommerce website, JPEG image file format can be your best option.
+So, if you are using an eCommerce website, JPEG image file format can be your best option.
 It will allow your website to load faster after making images lighter.
-As a result, it will reduce overall loading time of the website but you won’t be able to get the same quality of the images.
+As a result, it will reduce the overall loading time of the website but you won’t be able to get the same quality of the images.

-Features of JPEG image format
+Features of JPG image format

 - smaller in size